Giuliani clarifies his remarks on Biden: 'I meant he's dumb'

 Biden's 1988 presidential race was upended after it was revealed he had lifted passages from British politician Neil Kinnock and other Democratic politicians, and he admitted as well that he had plagiarized while in law school.

+On Saturday, Giuliani repeated the criticism while speaking to reporters after a campaign rally for Republican Rep. Dan Donovan, saying "everyone knows he isn't so smart, and it's a shame that people have such respect for him."

+"Every decision he's made about foreign policy has turned out to be wrong, you know," Giuliani continued.
+"He didn't want to go into Iraq when they took over Kuwait, that was wrong.
+He did want to go into Iraq later and then he changed his mind then he wanted to divide Iraq into three parts.
+His, it's all coming about because he's a fun guy, but they only love him because he's a Democrat.
+If he were a Republican they would be going after him constantly."

-Trump and Biden have been feuding this year in what seems like preview of a 2020 face-off.
+Trump and Biden, a former chairman of the Senate Foreign Relations Committee, have been feuding this year in what seems like preview of a 2020 face-off.

 Biden recently criticized Trump for an "inexcusable and irresponsible approach" in his summit with North Korean dictator Kim Jong Un and for giving the regime "many sought-after wins up front without getting anything in return."